 Coffee + Vanilla

 A hefty splash of coffee really makes the chocolate flavor pop, as does a tiny splash of vanilla.
-You can make your own vanilla extract or use one of these substitutes.
+You can make your own vanilla extract or use one of these vanilla substitutes.

 I like to keep small packets of instant coffee like these on hand for when recipes call for them.
 Or you can use the ideas from this post on 10 ways to save on coffee!